-The implantable components of our r-SNM System deliver mild electrical pulses to the targeted sacral nerve, most frequently the S3 nerve, in order to correct the dysfunction by restoring normal communication to and from the brain.
+The implantable components of our SNM systems deliver mild electrical pulses to the targeted sacral nerve, most frequently the S3 nerve, in order to correct the dysfunction by restoring normal communication to and from the brain.
 The sacral nerves, including the S3 nerve, are located in the pelvic area and are responsible for controlling urethral sphincters, the bladder and anal sphincter muscles.
-The image below illustrates the location of the two implantable components of our r-SNM System, the INS and the four-electrode lead:
+The image below illustrates the location of the two implantable components of our INS and the four-electrode lead:

-Benefits of our r-SNM System
+Benefits of our SNM Systems

-We believe that our innovative and proprietary r-SNM System offers several competitive advantages as compared to the legacy SNM system, InterStim II.
-Our device was the first SNM System to offer the following important benefits:
+We believe that our innovative and proprietary SNM systems offer several competitive advantages as compared to the legacy SNM system, InterStim II.
+Our SNM systems offer the following important benefits:

 - Long-term solution.
-The battery is designed to last 15 years, compared to 3-5 years for the non-rechargeable Interstim II. - Material benefits to physicians and payors.
-We believe our r-SNM System has the potential to enable physicians and facilities to utilize their resources more efficiently and significantly reduce overall costs to the healthcare system, due to the need for less replacement surgeries compared to InterStim II. - Small and lightweight implantable neurostimulator.
-Our INS is approximately 60% smaller than and half the weight of InterStim II. - Constant current.
-Our r-SNM System delivers constant-current stimulation, which automatically adjusts stimulation based on changes to impedance that occur as the implanted lead scars into the body and we believe provides a more consistent and reliable therapy.
+Our devices are designed to last 15 to 20 or more years, compared to 7-10 years for the InterStim X. - Material benefits to physicians and payors.
+We believe our SNM systems have the potential to enable physicians and facilities to utilize their resources more efficiently and significantly reduce overall costs to the healthcare system, due to the need for less replacement surgeries compared to InterStim. - Small and lightweight implantable neurostimulator.
+Our rechargeable INS is approximately 60% smaller than InterStim X and our recharge-free INS is approximately 30% smaller than InterStim X. - Constant current.
+Our SNM systems deliver constant-current stimulation, which automatically adjusts stimulation based on changes to impedance that occur as the implanted lead scars into the body and we believe provides a more consistent and reliable therapy.

-In addition, we believe our r-SNM System offers many additional competitive advantages compared to the InterStim product line, including the InterStim Micro, our competitor's new rechargeable device:
+In addition, we believe our SNM systems offer many additional competitive advantages compared to the InterStim product line:

-Improved patient experience.
-Our r-SNM System charges wirelessly and includes a discrete, small and easy-to-use remote control.

-- Simplified physician implantation and programming.
-Our clinician programmer guides the implanting physician through electrode placement and stimulation programming and enables physicians to access key data from the patient's INS. - Broad MRI conditions.
-Our r-SNM System allows for 1.5T and 3T full-body MRI scans under broad conditions.
-For example, 1.5T full-body MRI scans can be done in normal operating mode with no additional whole-body specific absorption rate limitation. - Clinically proven results.
-Our r-SNM System is the only rechargeable SNM System with clinical data to support its safety and efficacy.
+- Improved patient experience.
+Our SNM systems include a discrete, small and easy-to-use remote control. - Simplified therapy programming.
+Our clinician programmer guides the provider through electrode stimulation programming and enables providers to access key data from the patient's INS. - Broad MRI conditions.
+Our SNM systems allow for 1.5T and 3T full-body MRI scans under broad conditions. - Clinically proven results.
+Our rechargeable SNM system with clinical data to support its safety and efficacy.
 Two-year results from our clinical study show that 93% of patients achieved clinically significant improvements.